Betekenis (Engels)

 /sleɪv/

-Etimologie (English)
+Etimologie (Engels)

 In summary

-Inherited from Middle English sclave, from Old French sclave, from Medieval Latin sclavus (“slave”), from Late Latin Sclavus (“Slav”), because Slavs were often forced into slavery in the Middle Ages.
+Inherited from Middle English sclave, from Old French sclave, from Medieval Latin sclavus (“slave”), from Late Latin Sclavus (“Slav”), traditionally assumed to be because Slavs were often forced into slavery in the Middle Ages.
 The Latin word is from Byzantine Greek Σκλάβος (Sklábos); see that entry and Slav for more.
 Displaced native Old English þēow.
 Thrall and bondsman/bondswoman, however, remain common synonyms.
 Doublet of ciao and Slav.
 An alternative hypothesis derives sclavus from Ancient Greek σκῡλεύω (skūleúō), σκῡλάω (skūláō, “to strip or despoil a slain enemy”).

 Notes